MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremotegetid.md

 ---

- #`rxRemoteGetId`:  Provides a unique identifier for the process.
+ #rxRemoteGetId:  Provides a unique identifier for the process.

  Applies to version 9.1.0 of package RevoScaleR.